-Murrin Murrin
+Murrin

-The Group owns 100 per cent. of the Murrin Murrin operation which is one of Australia's largest nickel producers and one of the top 10 producers of nickel in the world.
-The plant has a current annual production capacity of 40,000 to 47,000 tonnes of nickel and 3,500 tonnes of cobalt.
+The Group owns 100 per cent. of the Murrin operation.
+The plant has a current annual refining capacity of approximately 47,000 tonnes of nickel and 3,700 tonnes of cobalt.
+Whilst the operation is fully integrated, custom feed is sourced from a variety of suppliers to enable refining capacity to be fully utilised.